-- Redbourn Golf Course
+• Redbourn Golf Course

-- Rothamsted Estate

-- Redbournbury Mill and St Albans (via the Ver Valley walk)

-- Aubreys Hill Fort, located within the grounds of Aubrey Park Hotel

-- Maylands Business Park
+- Rothamsted Estate - Redbournbury Mill and St Albans (via the Ver Valley walk) - Aubreys Hill Fort, located within the grounds of Aubrey Park Hotel - Maylands Business Park

 Usage of the route has steadily increased over the years.
 FoNL surveyed usage and produced the 'Nickey Line Lockdown Usage Report May 2020'.
 This estimated weekly usage of the route at 12,000 uses.
-This showed a significant increase from a previous survey in July 2013.
+This compared to 4,100 from a survey in July 2013.
 Whilst May 2020 may represent a spike in users due to the COVID-19 lockdown, there has been a steady increase in usage over the years and the survey provides evidence of the value the Nickey Line has to the surrounding communities.